Global folds between Banach spaces as perturbations: -compatible maps

 The identification of operators $T$ generating positivity preserving semigroups (hypothesis (m-b)) is by itself a field of mathematics.
-Arguments in the spirit of Bochner's theorem characterizing distributions of positive type and the Levy-Khintchine formula (Appendix 2 to Section XIII.12, \cite{RS}, vol.IV) lead to a wealth of examples of such operators.
-If an operator $T_0$ satisfies (m-b), few weak hypotheses suffice to obtain (m-b) for $T = T_0 + V$, from the Lie-Trotter formula.
+Arguments in the spirit of Bochner's theorem on distributions of positive type and the Levy-Khintchine formula (Appendix 2 to Section XIII.12, \cite{RS}, vol.IV) lead to a wealth of examples of such operators.
+If an operator $T_0$ gives rise to a positivity preserving semigroup (i.e., if it satisfies (m-b)), few weak hypotheses suffice to obtain the same for $T = T_0 + V$, from the Lie-Trotter formula.
+We list a few assorted examples.